(Disclosure: Some of the links below may be affiliate links)

-In fact, you can trade from the account management interface, the WebTrader interface, the Trading WorkStation (TWS) interface and from the mobile interface.
-And all of these interfaces are very different from one another.
+All of these interfaces are very different from one another.
 Some are limited in what they can achieve.
-And some are much more complicated than the others.
-When you start investing with Interactive Brokers, it is quite difficult to know which interface to use.
+And some are much more complicated than others.
+When you start investing with Interactive Brokers, knowing which interface to use is quite challenging.

-In this post, we are going to see all the available interfaces.
-This is not meant as a guide on how to use them all.
-It is more meant as an explanation as to which interface exists and which you should use for what purposes.
-I hope that this will help you feel comfortable using Interactive Brokers.
-Later on, I plan to write more targeted guides as to how to use these interfaces.
+In this article, we see all the available interfaces.
+This article is not a guide on how to use them all.
+It is an explanation as to which interface exists and which you should use for what purpose.
+This article will help you feel comfortable using Interactive Brokers.

 This interface is best for seeing the state of your portfolio.
-It is really clear what is going on with the various shares you own.
+It is obvious what is going on with the various shares you own.
 It is also the best place to declare incoming funds once you want to transfer money into your broker account.

 Generally, the Account Management interface is the one you want to use!
-It has all the features you need on a day-to-day basis.
-Unless you are an active trader.
+It has all the features you need on a daily basis unless you are an active trader.
 But if you are an active trader, you probably will not learn anything from my article.

 Trading WorkStation (TWS)

-Nevertheless, some people really like this interface.
+Nevertheless, some people like to use this interface.
 And it is a valid option to use.
-Nothing prevents passive investors to only use this interface.
+Nothing prevents passive investors from using this interface only.
 And most online tutorials on using Interactive Brokers are about this interface.
-This is a bit sad since it is the most complicated to use.
+It is sad that most people talk about this interface since it is the most complicated.
 These tutorials make you think that it is necessary to use TWS.
 And most people do not need this interface.

-To access this interface, you also use the Log In button on top of the IB website.
+To access this interface, you also use the Log In button on the IB website.
 From there, you can follow the steps to install the tool.
-And then, you can simply start it from your computer.
+And then, you can start it from your computer.
 The next time, you will not have to go through the website.

-I have almost never used this interface.
+I have rarely used this interface.
 It looks kind of cool, very geeky.
 But it is highly user-unfriendly.
 I am completely lost in this interface.
 The learning curve for using this interface is very steep.
-This is really an interface for professional traders.
+TWS is an interface for professional traders.
 You can execute some very complicated trades like below:

 That is using one of the algorithms available only in TWS.
 But I honestly have no idea why anyone would use that.

-Just like WebTrader, you have some account management options.
-But this interface is really made for trading and monitoring your shares.
-Personally, I do not see myself using it at all.
+You also have some account management options.
+But this interface is made for trading and monitoring your shares.
+I do not see myself using it at all.
 But it is there if you want to use it.
 Just remember that you do not have to!

 IBRK Mobile application

-The mobile application is great for checking the state of your portfolio.
-If you do not have your computer at hand, you can use your phone to check everything that is going.
+The mobile application is excellent for checking the state of your portfolio.
+If you do not have your computer at hand, you can use your phone to monitor everything.

 You can also trade from your phone.
 Trading works quite well on the phone.
 But I still prefer the computer version for that.

 Overall, I like the mobile application.
-It is nice-looking and rather simple to use.
+It is nice-looking and straightforward to use.
 Moreover, you can do almost anything from here.
-If you are into mobile applications, this should be your interface of choice.
-You will just need to use the Account Management web interface to initiate the transfer of funds.
-But that is not something you are going to do every day normally.
+If you like mobile apps, this should be your interface of choice.
+You will need to use the Account Management web interface to initiate funds transfer.
+But that is not something you do every day usually.

-Honestly, if you are a simple investor like me, simply use Account Management all the time.
-If you like mobile applications, you can use the IBKR mobile application, it is fine.
-If you want to look cool and let your friends think you are a professional trader, you can even give a try to Trading Workstation.
-But almost nobody really uses all these options.
-It is better to know a simple and useful interface than to get lost in an incredibly complicated one.
+If you want to look cool and let your friends think you are a professional trader, you can even try Trading Workstation.
+But almost nobody uses all these options.
+Knowing a useful and straightforward interface is better than getting lost in an incredibly complicated one.
 And investing should be easy!

-But that is just my two cents.
-Some people really like the TWS interface for some reasons.
-This post is here to let you know that it is not the only interface available.
+Now, this is, of course, subjective.
+Some people like the TWS interface.
+This article is here to inform you that it is not the only interface available.
 And your learning curve with Interactive Brokers will be much smoother if you start with the Account Management interface.
 You could even stay in this interface for all your investing life.
-I plan to make a simple post about how to transfer money, convert currencies and then buy an ETF on the interfaces of IB.

 What about you?
 Which of the IB user interfaces do you prefer?